 Review of presumptive (qualitative) results by the treating physician should occur before definitive (quantitative) testing is ordered and should be so reflected in the medical documentation.
-If a definitive test(s) is ordered without presumptive testing the documentation should contain clear patient specific justification.
+If a definitive test(s) is ordered without presumptive testing the documentation must support the test ordered for the patient receiving services.

 Urine, blood, exhaled breath, oral fluid, sweat, and hair are matrices used in drug testing.
 Urine is the preferred matrix, but all matrices have advantages and disadvantages with respect to sensitivity and specificity over different time windows, time to obtain results, different susceptibility to sample tampering and ease of collection.
 Matrices other than urine may also be medically necessary when urine cannot be collected (e.g., patients on dialysis or with shy bladder) or when a sample collection technique is too invasive.
-Documentation with justification of matrix other than urine must be included in the medical record.
+The clinician's documentation must support the test ordered for the patient receiving services.